nobleprogterraform/applied-ai-with-python/8-Introduction-To-Machine-Learning/8-1-Introduction-To-Machine-Learning-Section/Introduction.md

 - And then to cap it all off, we'll have a quick discussion on the companion book that goes throughout the machine learning algorithms.

 ### 5. Structure of the Course
-- Keep in mind, in this particular section, there is no coding.
-- It's purely a discussion on critically important ideas applied to machine learning problems.
+- It's pure a discussion on critically important ideas applied to machine learning problems.
 - You should also keep in mind that many relevant topics will be discussed later on in the course as we discover them,
-- including things like bias-variance trade-off, over-fitting versus under-fitting, cross-validation, feature engineering, Scikit-learn, performance metrics, and much more.
+- including things like bias-variance trade-off, over-fitting versus under-fitting, cross-validation, Scikit-learn, performance metrics, and much more.
 - Pretty much for the rest of the course, we're gonna have these machine learning sections where we have a section for each type of algorithm.
 - For example, we'll have a section for logistic regression, and another section for random forest, or tree based methods,
 - another section for things like K-means clustering, and so on.